Siberia (opera)

 Siberia is an opera in three acts by Umberto Giordano from a libretto by Luigi Illica.
 It premiered on 19 December 1903 at La Scala in Milan.
 There is no direct source for the plot of Siberia and it is quite possible that this is an original work by Illica.
-It was suggested at the New York premiere in 1908 that it was based on Leo Tolstoy's 1899 novel Resurrection or one of the novels within it.
+It was suggested at the New York premiere in 1908 that it was based on Leo Tolstoy's 1899 novel Resurrection or one of the stories within it.

 Performance history

 The opera premiered on 19 December 1903 at La Scala in Milan.
 The première was not successful, despite having an illustrious first-night cast (Puccini's Madama Butterfly had been cancelled and Siberia took the same vocal distribution so the singers were re-engaged for Giordano's opera), and it received more praise in its opening in Genoa and then in Paris in May 1905.
 It was premièred in the US in New Orleans at the French Opera House on 31 January 1906.
 The composer Gabriel Fauré thought highly of the first act when he heard it in Paris in 1905.
 Cleofonte Campanini conducted its New York premiere at the Manhattan Opera House on 5 February 1908.

 The composer revised and shortened the opera in 1927, and it was his favourite among his operas.
 The music critic of the New York Times Zachary Woolfe, commenting on a 2015 concert performance by Teatro Grattacielo in New York City, remarked that it hardly deserves its current obscurity.